 What a great idea!
 I must admit that history was never a strong point or interest for me back in school. (waaaaaay back) So now that I have become hooked on my family tree research, it's hard to place my ancestors in the proper time frame.
 Not any more.
 Thank you so much for making it interesting and easy.
 I'll be back

 You're welcome.
 Maybe we've woken up the "sleeping historian" in you!

 Thank you for creating OurTimeLines and making it available.

 Why, thank you.
 That's very kind of you, though perhaps, er, optimistic. :-)

 I ran a time line on my grandfather (1842-1929) who was born in Poland.
 I realized upon reviewing the event information that it is dominated by US data.
 A feature that you want to consider adding is a country specific time line.
 This might draw more interest if people knew the time line could be ran for not only world events, but country specific events.
 I think people from other countries run a time line would like to see what happen in their countries history during that time period.
 Add this type of feature would expand your viewer interest.

-Thank you so much for taking the time to write to us about your thoughts; we welcome any and all ideas.
+Thank you so much for taking the time to write to me about your thoughts; I welcome any and all ideas.